 “I will be,” Justus said quietly.

 ❦ ❦ ❦

-Rama was made useful.
-He worked, doing a few things the women found difficult.
+Rama was made useful for the village women.
+He worked, doing a few things they found difficult.
 He was very strong, and he could lift things that would take two of them.

 But every day, as he did chores, he saw Adi, who had grown dejected because of his inability to run and play.
-His physical wounds healed, but his soul had wounds of its own.
+Over time, his physical wounds healed, but his soul had wounds of its own.

 They were victims of parasitic governments and the mindless greed of the men who ruled them.
-The people who ruled were victims of their own greed and lack of compassion.
+And the people who ruled were also victims of their own greed and lack of compassion.
 The wars they pursued were consuming everything, including themselves and their own families, destroying nearly everything of value.

 ❦ ❦ ❦